Raphhh/samurai/README.md

 $ samurai module install <module_name> <vendor/package> [<version>] [<description>] [<source>]
 ```

-Tne `module_name` is just a shortcut you will use in the module actions.
+The `module_name` is just a shortcut you will use in the module actions.
 Choose any name you want.

 For example, if you want to load the git module: